 The rice has Asian origins but many countries like Turkey and Indian countries claim it as the birthplace of this popular yellow rice.
 It seems that the winner is a Filipino dish named Kuning which also uses bay leaves and lemongrass to spice up the rice.
 This rice is so versatile that each country and region have their own version.

-Middle eastern countries also use saffron and turmeric interchangeably to naturally color and elevate the plain white rice to vibrant yellow with incredibly addicting flavors.
+Middle eastern countries also substitute turmeric for saffron interchangeably to naturally color and elevate the plain white rice to vibrant yellow with incredibly addicting flavors.

 ✔️ Versatile like bread

 ✔️ Anti-Inflammatory (Read more on turmeric latte recipe with coconut milk)

 What do I need to make turmeric rice?

 Coconut oil: I often prefer to use coconut oil as a healthier alternative to butter.
 The main thing is to obtain a soft and fluffy texture.

 Onion + Garlic: for the aromatics.
 I prefer sautéing these vegetables to really bring out their flavor.
 For people on a low FODMAP diet or in a time crunch, you can opt for powdered alternatives and reduce amounts according to your taste or health requirements!